 How in the world do I plan for all of this?

-Since our Life Skills curriculum is the “TEKS” (Texas State Standards), we don’t have a specific set of books or guides to go from for each week… literally nothing.
-And when you have students in 1st, 2nd, 3rd, and 4th grade, it gets overwhelming REALLY fast.
+Since the Life Skills curriculum is the “TEKS” (Texas State Standards), we don’t have a specific set of books or guides to go from for each week… literally nothing.
+And when you have students in 1st, 2nd, 3rd, and 4th grade, it gets really overwhelming… REALLY fast.

 Before Reading A-Z, I really don’t even remember how I survived planning for each week.
 After purchasing a year subscription to Reading A-Z?
 As of right now, I am planned for 3 weeks ahead of time for our Reading Block… for all of my reading groups.